 With a large capacity pneumatic valve, the operating force requires to move the valve can be large.
 If the required force is too high for manual operation or solenoid, a two-stage process called pilot operation is used.

 the principle operation of pilot operated valve is shown in the figure.
-The valve 1 is a main operating valve which is used to move the ram.
+Valve 1 is a main operating valve that is used to move the ram.
 The operating force required to move the valve is too high.
 Threrfource a direction by a pilot valve is used.
-A second smaller valve 2 Known as 4/2 pilot valve has been added to allow the main valve to be operated by system pressure.
+A second smaller valve 2 Known as the 4/2 pilot valve has been added to allow the main valve to be operated by system pressure.

-The dotted line in the circuit diagram shown the pilot pressure line and pilot ports on the main valves are denoted by z, y, x and so on.
-The pilot port ′z′ is depressurized when the 4/2 pilot valve is de-energised and the ram is retracted.
-When the start button is pressed, valve 2 changes over pressurized Z, by the impulse of air energy, causing valve 1 to energize and the ram to extend.
-The signal pilot valves are also termed as the signal generator.
-This signal is provided to the pilot operated valve by means of an air impulse.
+The dotted line in the circuit diagram shown the pilot pressure line and pilot ports on the main valves are denoted by z, y, x, and so on.
+The pilot port ′z′ is depressurized when the 4/2 pilot valve is de-energized and the ram is retracted.
+When the start button is pressed, valve 2 changes over-pressurized Z, by the impulse of air energy, causing valve 1 to energize and the ram to extend.
+The signal pilot valves are also termed the signal generator.
+This signal is provided to the pilot-operated valve by means of an air impulse.